IronFoundry/dea_ng/WINDOWS.md

   * NATS user / password (if used)
   * Cloud foundry domain (i.e. `vcap.me`)

-It is recommended to use the [installation package](#install-package) to install the V2 DEA on Windows.
-If you'd like, you can use the [install from scratch](#install-scratch) instructions to install everything manually.
+It is recommended to use the [installation package](#installation-package) to install the V2 DEA on Windows.
+If you'd like, you can use the [install from scratch](#installation-from-scratch) instructions to install everything manually.

-<a id="install-package">Installation package:</a>
+Installation package:
 -------------------------------------------------

 Download a zip archive with necessary Ruby binaries and other files from this location: